Isona/Callies-PotD-Handbook/index.md

 - Everything

 Caution:
-- Skatene - They cast Chirp which will put you to sleep.
+- Skatene - Casts Chirp, putting you to sleep.
 They'll hit you straight after and wake you up, but try not to kill them right as the cast goes off!
-- Minotaur - They patrol and cast a point blank AoE called 111-Tonze-Swing which deals a lot of damage
+- Minotaur - Patrols, casts 111-Tonze-Swing, a point blank AoE which deals a lot of damage

 Proximity:
 - Urolith